commercialhaskell/stack/doc/ide_command.md

 stack ide packages [--stdout] [--cabal-files]
 ~~~

-`stack ide packages` lists all available local packages that are loadable.
+`stack ide packages` lists all available project packages that are loadable.

 By default: